-It is an opening in your abdomen (belly) where urine leaves your body.
+It opens your abdomen (belly), where urine leaves your body.

-After your bladder surgery with a urostomy (ileal conduit), your urine will flow from your kidneys, through the ureters and ileal conduit, and from a small opening in your abdomen called a stoma.
+After your bladder surgery with a urostomy (ileal conduit), your urine will flow from your kidneys, through the ureters and ileal pipe, and from a small opening in your abdomen called a stoma.

 Your stoma should be dark pink or red all the time.
-If your stoma looks gray, brown, or black, contact your doctor right away.
+Contact your doctor right away if your stoma looks gray, brown, or black.

 You will not be able to control the flow of urine from your stoma.
 You will wear a urostomy bag system (device) over your stoma to collect and hold urine.